spawnmarvel/linux-and-azure/README.md

 | | `sudo ufw status` | Display the status and rules of UFW | `sudo ufw status` |
 | | `iptables` | Administration tool for IP packet filter rules | `sudo iptables -L` (list rules) |
 | | `reboot` | Restart the system | `sudo reboot` (or `sudo shutdown -r now`) |

----

-I hope this refined table is even more helpful for your Linux command reference!
-Let me know if there's anything else you'd like to refine or add.

 ### https://www.digitalocean.com/community/tutorials/linux-commands